 Cash comprises cash on hand and demand deposits.
-Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash maturing in less than 3 months and which are subject to an insignificant risk of changes in value.

-Notes to the financial statements (continued) for the financial year ended 31 December 2018
+Notes to the financial statements (continued) for the financial year ended 31 December 2019